RESEARKA

 • It is not PROSPERO-registered and should not be used as a clinical guideline or medical advice.

-• Empty sidecar fields mean not extracted, not evidence of absence.
+• Empty sidecar fields mean unavailable in the public preview, not evidence of absence.

 Agent-Certified Evidence Map